 - There may be other exceptions stated in your agreement with us.

-We will determine whether an error occurred within 10 business days (5 business days if point-of-sale transaction and 20 business days if new account) after we hear from you and will correct any error promptly.
-If we need more time, however, we may take up to 45 days (90 days if point-of-sale transaction, or new account, or a foreign initiated transfer) to investigate your complaint or question.
-If we decide to do this, we will credit your account within 10 business days (5 business days if point-of-sale transaction and 20 business days if new account) for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
-If we ask you to put your complaint or question in writing and we do not receive it within 10 business days, we may not credit your account.
+We will determine whether an error occurred within 10 business days (5 business days if point-of-sale transaction, and 20 business days if new account) after we hear from you and will correct any error promptly.
+If we need more time, however, we can take up to 45 days (90 days if point-of-sale transaction, or new account, or a foreign initiated transfer) to investigate your complaint or question.
+If we decide to do this, we will credit your account within 10 business days (5 business days if point-of-sale transaction, and 20 business days if new account) for the amount you think is in error, so that you will have the use of the funds during the time it takes us to complete our investigation.
+If we request your complaint or question in writing and we do not receive it within 10 business days, we may not credit your account.
 For the purpose of this paragraph, an account is a new account for a period of 30 days from the date of the first deposit to the account.